Exclusive: Alibaba-backed logistics firm Best weighs sale in strategic review - sources

 But the listing prospects have been dented by its falling stock price and weak quarterly results, said the two people cited earlier.

-Reporting by Julie Zhu and Kane Wu; Editing by Sumeet Chatterjee and Carmel Crimmins
+Reporting by Julie Zhu and Kane Wu; Editing by Sumeet Chatterjee, Carmel Crimmins and Ramakrishnan M.

 Our Standards: The Thomson Reuters Trust Principles.